dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 # EUF-CMA Challenges {#euf-cma-challenges}

 Unforgeability properties for hybrid signature schemes are more nuanced than for single-algorithm schemes.

 Under the traditional EUF-CMA security assumption, an adversary can request signatures for messages of their choosing and succeeds if they are able to produce a valid signature for a message that was not part of an earlier request.
-EUF-CMA can be seen as applying to the hybrid signature scheme in the same way as single-algorithm schemes, but also has several layers of nuance under a hybrid construct.
+EUF-CMA can be seen as applying to the hybrid signature scheme in the same way as single-algorithm schemes.
 Namely, the most straightforward extension of the traditional EUF-CMA security game would be that an adversary can request hybrid signatures for messages of their choosing and succeeds if they are able to produce a valid hybrid signature for a message that was not part of an earlier request.
-However, achieving EUF-CMA security in such a straightforward way depends on the either component algorithm forgeries, a.k.a. cross-protocol attacks, being out of scope or the hybrid signature choice being strongly non-separable.

-Component algorithm forgeries, which can be seen as a type of cross-protocol attack, affect the type of unforgeability properties offered by a scheme and are a practical consideration that system designers and managers should be aware of when selecting among hybrid schemes.
-Under such a forgery, for example, an adversary that has access to a hybrid signature can attempt to separate out one of the component signatures and fraudulently present it to the component algorithm for verification.
-This in turn can cause a loss of EUF-CMA security on the component algorithm, namely if the adversary's actions result in the component verifier accepting a message that was not previously signed by that component algorithm.
+However, this has several layers of nuance under a hybrid construct.

+Consider for example a simplistic hybrid approach using concatenated component algorithms.
+If the hybrid signature is stripped, such that a single component signature is submitted to a verification algorithm for that component along with the message that was signed by the hybrid, the result would be an EUF-CMA forgery for the component signature.
+This is becasue as the component signing algorithm was not previously called for the message - the hybrid signing algorithm was used to generate the signature.
+This is an example of a component algorithm forgery, a.k.a. a case of cross-algorithm attack or cross-protocol attack.

 The component algorithm forgery verifier target does not need to be the intended recipient of the hybrid-signed message and may even be in an